 Again, with the Internet, I’d rather be a one-man party and just vote for what I want on every issue.
 I’m perfectly willing to read about the issues of the day and vote directly.
 I don’t need to have my congressman represent me.
 How many ethics scandals are going on in Washington DC right now?
 And, how many should be going on that we don’t even know about?
 I’ll tell you how much: A LOT.
 How do I know?
 I know.

-- #9 The media is the “Fourth Branch”.
-There’s this weird idea that’s developed over the past fifty years (enouraged by the success of Robert Redford playing Bob Woodward in “All The President’s Men”) that the media is somehow a “check” on the other three branches of government.
+There’s this weird idea that’s developed over the past fifty years (encouraged by the success of Robert Redford playing Bob Woodward in “All The President’s Men”) that the media is somehow a “check” on the other three branches of government.
 This is ridiculous but people still don’t get it.

 A few months ago everyone was getting panicked that radiation from Japan was going to get washed up on the shores of San Francisco.
 Did that happen?
 Of course not.
 But the media doesn’t apologize for the thousands of people who got sick taking iodine pills, or who spent weeks away from supposedly radioactive areas.